gabriel-vasile/mimetype/README.md

 ## Usage'
 Only use magic number detection as a last resort.
 Content type detection using magic numbers is slow, inaccurate, and non-standard.
-Most of the times protocols have methods for specifying such metadata; e.g., `Content-Type` header in HTML and SMTP.
+Most of the times protocols have methods for specifying such metadata; e.g., `Content-Type` header in HTTP and SMTP.

 ## Structure